-I also have to say that the imam of this New York area, imam Feisal.
+I also have to say that the imam of this New York area, imam Pasha.
 He has more than earned the recognition that the Shura gave to him, Man of the Year.
 I have watched him and been in close contact with him, hearing from him by phone, by mail, letters, et cetera.
-When I saw New York Times put out an article on him as a imam of the Malcolm Shabazz mosque, [unintelligible 00:23:05] on the first page of New York Time,s in a pious position, sitting down in [Arabic word].
+When I saw New York Times put out an article on him as an imam of the Malcolm Shabazz mosque/ masjid, on the frontt page of the New York Time,s in a pious position, sitting down in salah.

-I said to myself, "If he didn't achieve anything but that or if Allah didn't grant him anything but that, he have achieved more than most of us have achieved in all the cities of the United States with our hard work our hearts were about us."
+I said to myself, "If he didn't achieve anything but that or if Allah didn't grant him anything but that, he have achieved more than most of us have achieved in all the cities of the United States with our hard work or our dawah."
 Because that picture went all throughout New York, New York State and America, US and outside of the US.
 New York Times is no cheap media.
 It's thought of as number one, number one newspaper in the United States.

 That was a great, great recognition that we appreciate so much.
 We appreciate the Times for having that interest and putting the imam on the front page.
 He didn't hit it once.
 More than once he's in the New York Times.
 I mean giving prominence in the paper.
-They're very obviously appearing their writing in stitches.
+There very obvious appearing there writing and pictures.
 On the real practical side, not Islam now, but just recognition for what he has done in a very practical way.

-He has made a real physical impact on the environment there that have the Malcolm Shabazz was.
+He has made a real physical impact on the environment there that where the Malcolm Shabazz was.
 I go to the area and now it looks cleaner.
 It looks more progressive.
 The vacant lot has a market there named for Malcolm, Malcolm Shabazz market.
 The peddlers, I used to be one myself.
 I know how difficult it is to peddle, to sell goods on the street.

-Let's see if you are truly a natural human.
+Especially if you are truly a natural human.
 It's very difficult.
 She scooped them out of one situation they thought they were going to lose, they thought they were going in a worst way.
 We can't sell on the streets.
 We can't sell in front of the retail stores.
 They were upset and they were taking it off.
 We're being betrayed, but the result has been that they have been able to earn money just like they did before.
 Those who are really working hard in that market, they're earning more than they did before.
-Not only are they earning more money but the revenue to the city now is making the city feel very grateful to the work of imam Feisal, the leadership of imam Feisal.
+Not only are they earning more money but the revenue to the city now is making the city feel very grateful to the work of imam Pasha, the leadership of imam Pasha.

-Then, I read in the New York paper of imam Feisal.
+Then, I read in the New York paper of imam Pasha.
 This writer was saying that not just Malcolm X has there been a leader for the African-Americans of Harlem.
 They're appointing to him as a first one that is making an impression on the community there and in that environment.
-Convincing they have Black now, maybe the African-Americans of Harlem have a leader that they can trust again.
+Convincing them tha maybe the Blacks now, maybe the African-Americans of Harlem have a leader that they can trust again.
 Praise be to Allah.
 This is wonderful.

 [applause]